Testing the identification of causal effects in observational data: Testing Identification

 However, verifying the condition \eqref{nullhyp3} rather than \eqref{nullhyp1} has its caveats.
-By averaging over values of $D$ and $X$ (and $Z$, if it is non-binary) when testing the null hypothesis, there is a risk of averaging out violations of the conditional mean independence \eqref{mainresult2} such that they cannot be detected statistically.
-In other words, by aiming at increasing finite sample power through averaging, we sacrifice asymptotic power as we do not test the hypotheses separately for distinct values of our conditioning set.
-To more optimally trade off asymptotic and finite sample power, we briefly outline a further testing approach, which borrows from the literature on estimating conditional average treatment effects (CATE) and investigating effect heterogeneity across observed characteristics based on ML, see e.g.\ \citet{WagerAthey2018}.
-Denoting the conditional mean difference $\mu(1,d,x)-\mu(0,d,x)$ by $\Delta(d,x)$, one can make use of the score function $\phi(D,X)$ for assessing whether $\Delta(d,x)$ is heterogeneous across values of $(D,X)$ and thus necessarily non-zero for some values of the conditioning set.
-This is in analogy to the regression approaches in \citet{SemenovaChernozhukov2020}, \citet{zimmertlechner2019} and \citet{Fanetal2020}.

-A practical issue is that we would ideally like to focus on those variables in the set $(D,X)$ which importantly predict the effect heterogeneity of $\Delta(D,X)$ and thus, drive the statistical power of our test.
+By averaging over values of $D$ and $X$ (and $Z$, if it is non-binary) when testing the null hypothesis, there is a risk of averaging out violations of the conditional mean independence \eqref{mainresult2} such that they cannot be detected.
+By aiming at increasing finite sample power through averaging, we sacrifice asymptotic power as we do not test the hypotheses separately for distinct values of our conditioning set.
+To more optimally trade off asymptotic and finite sample power, we outline a further testing approach, which borrows from the literature on estimating conditional average treatment effects (CATE) and investigating effect heterogeneity across observed characteristics based on ML, see e.g.\ \citet{WagerAthey2018}.
+Denoting the conditional mean difference $\mu(1,d,x)-\mu(0,d,x)$ by $\Delta(d,x)$, we use the score function $\phi(D,X)$ for assessing whether $\Delta(d,x)$ is heterogeneous across values of $(D,X)$ and thus necessarily non-zero for some values of the conditioning set.
+A practical issue is that we would like to focus on those variables in the set $(D,X)$ which importantly predict the effect heterogeneity of $\Delta(D,X)$ and thus, drive the statistical power of our test.
 This suggests the use of ML for determining the crucial predictors of the estimate of $\phi(D,X)$.
-However, if the ML-based detection of important predictors of $\Delta(d,x)$ and hypothesis testing (e.g.\ of \eqref{nullhyp1}) based on those predictors proceeds in the very same data, this may entail overfitting bias.
-The latter may entail spurious rejections of the null hypothesis due to a correlation of the estimation steps of predictor selection and testing, in analogy to the discussion in \citet{AtheyImbens2016}.
-For this reason, we suggest applying a sample splitting approach related to that in \citet{leeetal2020}, which avoids such correlations.